Skip to content

 Game Setup

-- 2Deal seven tableau columns: the first column gets 1 card, the second gets 2, and so on up to 7 cards in the seventh column.
+• The tableau: Seven columns laid out from left to right.
+The first column holds 1 card, the second 2, and so on up to 7 in the seventh column.
+Only the top card of each column starts face-up.

 Complete Rules